wazo-platform/wazo-acceptance/README.md

     browser:
         enable: True

-    ;IP address of the XIVO server
+    ;IP address of the Wazo server
     xivo_host: 192.168.0.10

     ;we need to allow access from the test machine to the server.